• +44 7897 053596

 Sampling Method, Technique, and Size

-Specific samples from the target population, with similar characteristics for the research purpose.
+Ott and Longnecker (2015) argue that researchers should draw representatives or Specific samples from the target population with similar characteristics for the research purpose.
 The sampling methods mainly comprise a) probability and b) non-probability.
 While within the non-probability sampling, there is a convenience sampling technique.
 This study will utilize convenience sampling to convene this examination.
-Convenience sampling is an appropriate technique as it permits the researcher to collect the data while being considerate of the times and resource constraints (Etikan et al., 2016).
-In this study, 100 consumers, exposed to digital marketing with 10 managers from M&S are the potential research participants, which will respond to the research queries set forth by the examiner.
-The total sample size for the research will be 110 participants, where 100 consumers will be surveyed through a questionnaire and, 10 Managers will participate in the individual interviews designed for the participants.
+Convenience sampling is an appropriate technique as it permits the researcher to collect the data while considering the times and resource constraints (Etikan et al., 2016).
+In this study, 100 consumers exposed to digital marketing with ten managers from M&S are the potential research participants, who will respond to the research queries set forth by the examiner.
+The total sample size for the research will be 110 participants, where 100 consumers will be surveyed through a questionnaire, and 10 Managers will participate in the individual interviews designed for the participants.

 Data Collection Methods